zakky20/NewTheme/README.md

 # set_wallpaper
-new theme is a script for dmenu which allows you to change your system color scheme with the same colors as your wallpaper with pywal.
+set_wallpaper is a script for dmenu which allows you to change your system color scheme with the same colors as your wallpaper with pywal.

 # How To Install/Use
 1. download the script (newtheme)